Yes, I have done it!

 And because the psychologists were charging for their services, and the medical doctors - operating under OHIP (Ontario Health Insurance Program) - were free, I naturally gravitated towards the doctors.

-Will cont.
 Excuse any typos which may be present in the above text - this page is still in the process of the ongoing development.